hmrc/sbt-bobby/README.md

 ## Configuration Options

+### Strict mode

+You can configure Bobby to be more fussy and fail a build on warnings as well as violations.
+To do this, just set:

+To change the strict mode you can:

+ * Start SBT with an environment variable, `BOBBY_STRICT_MODE=true sbt validate`
+ * Specify it in your build settings
+    ```
+    bobbyStrictMode := true
+    ```
+ * Change it manually just for your console session, e.g.
+    ```
+    set uk.gov.hmrc.SbtBobbyPlugin.BobbyKeys.bobbyStrictMode := true
+    ```

 ### Bobby Rule file location
 As shown above, you can configure the rules via a setting in `~/.sbt/bobby.conf`.
 Bobby can read both local or remote files: